Nexus Group: History

 in 1999, a leading movie theatre chain in Peru; Casa Andina[es] in 2003, the largest Peruvian hotel chain, and; Peruplast in 2007, a flexible packaging company with operations in the entire Andean region.

 NGCP I

 In 2011, Nexus Group secured commitments of US$321 million for their first institutional fund: Nexus Group Capital Partners I, L.P.
-With these commitments, Nexus acquired Oeschle[es] in 2008, Innova Schools in 2010, Inkafarma in 2011, Promart in 2011, proprietary university Universidad Tecnológica del Perú/Grupo UTP[es] in 2012, credit card service Financiera Uno (now Financiera Oh!) in 2013, and NGR (NG Restaurants, which include Don Belisario, Dunkin Donuts, Papa Johns, China Wok, Bembos and Popeyes) from 2011 to 2014.
+With these commitments, Nexus acquired Oeschle[es] in 2008, Innova Schools in 2010, Inkafarma in 2011, Promart in 2011, proprietary university Universidad Tecnológica del Perú/Grupo UTP in 2012, credit card service Financiera Uno (now Financiera Oh!) in 2013, and NGR (NG Restaurants, which include Don Belisario, Dunkin Donuts, Papa Johns, China Wok, Bembos and Popeyes) from 2011 to 2014.
 In 2011, NGCP I traded their share on Inkafarma for a share on InRetail Peru, thus becoming shareholder of the company that owns, Supermercados Peruanos (operating under Plaza Vea and Vivanda names), Inkafarma and the largest mall operator in the country, Real Plaza[es].